altocodenl/tagaway/readme.md

    by200: INT or absent (size of 200 thumbnail in FS)
    t900: STRING or absent
    by900: INT or absent (size of 900 thumbnail in FS)
-   vid: `1` if a mp4 video, absent if a picture, ID for a non-mp4 video (ID points to the mp4 version of the video), `pending:ID` for a pending mp4 conversion, `error:ID` for an errored conversion.
+   vid: `1` if a mp4 video, absent if a piv, ID for a non-mp4 video (ID points to the mp4 version of the video), `pending:ID` for a pending mp4 conversion, `error:ID` for an errored conversion.
    bymp4: if a non-mp4 video, size of mp4 version of the video.
    xt2: INT or absent, number of thumb200 downloaded (also includes cached hits)
    xt9: INT or absent, number of thumb900 downloaded (also includes cached hits)
-   xp:  INT or absent, number of pics downloaded (also includes cached hits)
+   xp:  INT or absent, number of pivs downloaded (also includes cached hits)
-   loc: [INT, INT} or absent - latitude and longitude of picture taken from metadata, only if geotagging is enabled for the pic's owner.
+   loc: [INT, INT} or absent - latitude and longitude of piv taken from metadata, only if geotagging is enabled for the piv's owner.

-- pict:ID (set): list of all the tags belonging to a picture.
+- pivt:ID (set): list of all the tags belonging to a piv.

-- tag:USERNAME:TAG (set): pic ids.
+- tag:USERNAME:TAG (set): piv ids.

 - tags:USERNAME (set): list of all tags created by the user.
 Does not include tags shared with the user.